jfrothingham/jfrothingham.github.io/blocks/leadership_block.md

 Provided support and mentorship to other LGBTQIA+ students on the team.

-**FIRST Force Robotics Scrimmage, Organizer, Pit Manager**\
-*2019 // Corvallis, OR*\
-Hosted over a dozen high school robotics teams in a showcase event open to the public.
-Planned logistics and directed all event volunteers.
-Arranged local media coverage of the event.
-Organized and participated in event setup and cleanup.
-Served as contact person for attendees needing assistance during the event.

 **Benton Girl Scout Day Camp, Program Assistant**\
 *2015-16 // Corvallis, OR*\
-Supervised a dozen Girl Scouts aged 11-13 in a rural day camp setting with one night of overnight camping.
+Supervised a dozen Girl Scouts aged 11-13 in an outdoor day camp setting with one night of overnight camping.
 Safely taught wilderness skills including whittling, fire starting, and knot-tying.
-Assisted other Program Assistants in teaching and leading songs and activities.
+Led off-site hiking.
+Assisted other Program
+Assistants in teaching and leading songs and activities.